wely/DevCamp/HOL/dotnet/06-appinsights/README.md

     ![image](./media/2017-06-23_11_54_00.png)

 1. In the overview blade that opens, click `Create` to open the creation settings blade.
 Enter a name, configure `Application Type` to `ASP.NET Web Application` and then click the `Create` button.

     Creation typically takes less than a minute.

     ![image](./media/2017-06-23_11_56_00.png)

 1. Once provisioning completes, return to your Resource Group and open the resource.
+You may need to hit the refresh button within the resource group blade.

     ![image](./media/2017-06-23_12_07_00.png)

 1. In the `Essentials` section, take note of the `Instrumentation Key`.
 We will need that in future exercises.

     ![image](./media/2017-06-23_12_12_00.png)

 We now have an instance of Application Insights created and ready for data.
 The Instrumentation Key is important, as it is the link that ties an application to the AI service.

 ----
-### Exercise 2: Add server and client side SDK's <a name="ex2"></a>
+## Exercise 2: Add server and client side SDK's <a name="ex2"></a>

 App Insights works with 2 components:
 1. A server side SDK that integrates into the ASP.NET processes.
 2. A snippet of JavaScript sent down to the client's browser to monitor behavior.